October Horse: Ritual bifurcation

 The dismemberment of the horse led to a ritual bifurcation into ceremonies involving the head and tail separately.
 The tail was speedily transported by foot to the Regia.
 The route would have crossed east of the center of the Campus Martius, and along the outside of the Servian Wall to the Porta Fontinalis (in present-day Rome, to the northeast of the Altare della Patria).
 A monumental portico built in 193 BC connected the Porta Fontinalis to the Altar of Mars in the Campus.
 Once within the walls, the route would have followed the Clivus Lautumiarum up to the Comitium, then along the Via Sacra to the Regia, for about a mile.
 The blood from the tail was then dripped or smeared onto the sacred hearth.
 This collocation of divine functions recalls the annual renewal of the fire of Vesta on March 1, the "birthday" of Mars, when laurel was hung on the Regia and New Year's Day originally was celebrated on the archaic Roman calendar.

 The head became the object of contention between two factions, residents of the Via Sacra and of the Subura.
 The battle decided where the head would be displayed for the coming year.
 If the Suburan faction won, it would be mounted in their neighborhood on the Tower of the Mamilii (Turris Mamilia).
 If the residents of the Via Sacra won, the head would go to the Regia, formerly the residence of the king, as well as the destination of the tail.

 The claim of the Mamilii to the head may be based on their family history, which connected them by marriage to the ruling dynasty of the Tarquins.
-A Mamilius who was the son-in-law of Tarquinius Superbus, the last Etruscan king, had given him refuge after he was expelled from Rome and the monarchy abolished.
+A Mamilius who was the son-in-law of Tarquinius Superbus had given the expelled king refuge after the monarchy abolished.
 Despite this questionable beginning, the Mamilii were later known for loyalty and outstanding service to the Republic.

 The Subura had equine associations in the Imperial era.
 Martial mentions mule teams on its steep slope, though normally traffic from draft animals was not permitted within Rome during daylight hours.
 An inscription found there indicates that the muleteers sought the divine protection of Hercules, Silvanus, and Epona.
 Silvanus had an association with Mars dating back to the archaic agricultural prayer preserved by Cato's farming treatise, in which the two are invoked either as one or jointly to protect the health of livestock.
 Epona was the Celtic horse goddess, the sole deity with a Gaulish name whose cult can be documented in Rome.

 Exactly where the ceremonial struggle took place, or how, is unclear, but it implies a final procession to either site.